 The Treaty of Cahuenga in January 1847 ended the California war and Fremont was appointed military governor of California by Commodore Stockton.

 Kit Carson, having never made it past Taos, New Mexico the year before, was sent back to Washington, D.C. a second time to report the conquest of California to Congress and the President.
 He made it to D.C. and after briefing political leaders Carson was ordered back to California.
 The guy earned a lot of frequent rider miles before settling in Taos, New Mexico in 1849.

-Fremont refused to turn authority over to General Stephen Watts Kearney in 1847 who was officially designated Governor of California by President Polk and the War Secretary.
+Fremont refused to turn authority over to General Stephen Watts Kearney in 1847, who was officially designated Governor of California by President Polk and the War Secretary.
 Fremont was eventually arrested and court martialed.
-President Polk commuted the sentence to a dishonorable discharge from miltary service.
-Fremont returned to California, settling near Mariposa and he was elected as one of the first two senators in California.
+President Polk commuted the sentence to a dishonorable discharge from military service.
+Fremont returned to California, settling near Mariposa.
+He was elected as one of the first two Congressional senators from California.